jedl472/strela-vlna_embedded/README.md

-# software for the strela-vlna embedded devices
+This is the software for embedded devices used in the strela-vlna competitions